signag/raspi-cam-srv/docs/CamMulticam.md

 This button stores the current [Camera Configuration](./Configuration.md) for all configurations as well as the current [Controls](./CameraControls.md) settings for the active camera in a specific structure (streamingCfg) so that it can be reused for streaming in a case that the other camera has been activated.
 (See also [Configuring MJPEG Stream and jpeg Photo](#configuring-mjpeg-stream-and-jpeg-photo))

+#### Synchronize Configurations

+This button is disabled if the two cameras are of different model.

+If they are the same model, the button can be used to transfer the configuration as well as the controls settings from the active camera to the second camera.
+This is especially useful in the case of [Stereo Vision](./CamStereo.md) where both cameras should be operated with identical configuration.

+**NOTE**: the button does **not** save the settings for the active camera in the *streamingCfg* structure.
+This must be done explicitly and is recommended to be done before synchronizing.

 #### <<< Switch Cameras >>>